maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 ```

-These contracts provide functionality for creating ERC721 tokens, as well as additional functionality for enumeration, URI storage, Burnable, Ownable, and Counters.
-OpenZeppelin is an open-source secure framework for building smart contracts.
-To learn more about open zeppelin smart contracts, [click here](https://docs.openzeppelin.com/contracts/4.x/).
+[OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/) is an open-source secure framework for building smart contracts.The contracts imported in the code above are from OpenZeppelin, they provide functionality for creating ERC721 tokens, as well as additional functionality for enumeration, URI storage, Burnable, Ownable, and Counters.

 We’ll be using the ERC721 Token standard.

-Next, we’ll inherit all the imported open zeppelin contracts and create our constructors and variables.
+Next, we’ll inherit all the imported openZeppelin contracts and create our constructors and variables.

 ```solidity
 contract MyNFT is ERC721, ERC721Enumerable, ERC721URIStorage, Ownable {